Azure Stack Hub ruggedized deployment overview

 |OEM Extension Package||A package of firmware, device drivers, and hardware management tools in a specialized format used by Azure Stack Hub during initial deployment and update.|

-At a high level, the MDC deployment process consists of the following phases:
+At a high level, the MDC deployment process consists of the phases outlined in the following sections.

 - Planning for logical network configuration of Azure Stack Hub.